shaik1002/biggitlabbomb/doc/administration/settings/continuous_integration.md

 > - [Enabled on GitLab.com and self-managed](https://gitlab.com/gitlab-org/gitlab/-/issues/368008) in GitLab 15.5.

 GitLab administrators can adjust who is allowed to register runners, by showing and hiding areas of the UI.
-This setting does not affect the ability to create a runner from the UI or through an authenticated API call.

 When the registration sections are hidden in the UI, members of the project or group must contact administrators to enable runner registration in the group or project.
 If you plan to prevent registration, ensure users have access to the runners they need to run jobs.